Freely jointed chain models with extensible links: Theory

 \subsection{High-force asymptotics}

 Next consider the high-force regime, where the nondimensional force is on the order of $\varepsilon$, the nondimensional link potential energy scale ($\eta=\ord(\varepsilon)$); the link potential is still assumed to be steep ($\varepsilon,\kappa\gg 1$).
-These limits are applied in reconsidering the isotensional partition function, taking $\sinh(\eta)\sim e^\eta$ and the scaled nondimensional force $\varsigma\equiv\eta/\varepsilon$, obtaining
+These limits are applied in reconsidering the isotensional partition function, taking $\sinh(\eta)\sim e^\eta$ and the scaled nondimensional force $\tau\equiv\eta/\varepsilon$, obtaining

-Note that one is now effectively working with the scaled nondimensional total potential energy $\phi(s)-\varsigma s$, i.e. the potential energy minus the work, and that the reference system is now a one-dimensional array of links in series.
-Computing $\partial\ln\mathfrak{z}(\eta)/\partial\eta$, the following is obtained:
+Note that one is now effectively working with the scaled nondimensional total potential energy $\phi(s)-\tau s$, i.e. the potential energy minus the work, and that the reference system is now a one-dimensional array of links in series.
+Also note that if only $\gamma(\eta)$ is desired, the asymptotic approach can be applied either before or after computing $\gamma(\eta)=\partial\ln\mathfrak{z}(\eta)/\partial\eta$, which for Eq.~\eqref{zeqnhgihf} is

-The same asymptotic theory \cite{buche2021fundamental} used to get Eq.~\eqref{zasymporig} is applied to each of the integrals in Eq.~\eqref{ghighetaorig}, where many like terms will now conveniently cancel in the ratio.
-The integral in the denominator is asymptotically proportional to $\lambda(\eta)=1+\Delta\lambda(\eta)$, the link stretch under direct force, which is defined implicitly by a minimization of the total potential energy,
+The same asymptotic approach \cite{buche2021fundamental} used to get Eq.~\eqref{zasymporig} is now applied to each of the integrals in Eq.~\eqref{ghighetaorig}.
+The total potential energy is expanded about the unique, hyperbolic minimum at the link stretch $s=\lambda$, found via